 Mathematics is a core subject and is taught creatively and effectively following the planning and support from the White Rose Maths Hub, Master the Curriculum and other various resources.
 Our planning incorporates a structure known as the six-part lesson which allows all learners to access the curriculum through the use of Concrete, Pictorial and Abstract (C.P.A.).
 However, where relevant, mathematics is linked to ongoing project work.

 As mentioned above, as an academy have implemented the use of C.P.A. which is a new concept as we believe that all children, should have the opportunity to build competency by taking the following approach.

 When it comes to times tables, speed AND accuracy are important – the more facts your child remembers, the easier it is for them to do harder calculations.
-Times Table Rock Stars is a fun and challenging programme designed to help pupils master the times tables.
-To be a Times Table Rock Star you need to answer any multiplication fact up to 12×12 in less than 3 seconds!
-Our children from Year 1 - Year 6 have their own individual account and can access TTRS at home and school.
-A baseline is taken at the beginning of every half term and weekly tests are taken to monitor progress.
+Times Table Rock Stars is a fun and challenging programme designed to help pupils master the times tables that we use as part of our home learning programme.